KeithDinh/E-Store/README.md

 - {new: true}: // send the new updated to client instead of the old one
 - findOneAndUpdate - $push in second arg to push data to array-type property
 - findOneAndRemove vs findOneAndDelete: there is not much different, just use findOneAndDelete

+# STRIPE SERVICE

+## STEPS

+- Create account -> Developers -> API Keys
+  - Publishable key is used for frontend and Secret key is used for backend
+- Install stripe package backend
+- Install @stripe/stripe-js @stripe/react-stripe-js packages frontend